June 21, 2021 by Shahriar Lahouti. Last updated November 5, 2024.

 🟥Background

-• It’s true that acidosis can shift potassium outward, but this can happen for inorganic acids.
+- Acidosis can indeed shift potassium outward, but this can happen for inorganic acids.

 🟥Potassium replacement (💡Pearls: The ticket to start insulin is the presence of serum K >3.5 mmol/L).